coderdj/kodiaq/README.rst

       * libsnappy, libpthread, libprotoc (dev versions)
       * For mongodb support, libmongoclient.
 Note that this also requires the boost libraries.

+If you are using the web interface to control the DAQ then the Mongodb libraries are required.

 Steps:
      1. Cofigure with ./configure.
 There are some possible options.
          * --enable-master to compile with master program
 	 * --enable-slave to compile with slave program
-	 * --disable-user to not compile UI
 	 * --enable-ddc10 to compile with support for DDC module.
 Only activated if koMaster is also compiled.
 	 * --enable-all to compile master (with ddc10 support), slave, and user programs
 	 * --enable-lite to compile a lite version of the software that is suitable for standalone systems
      2. make
-     3. The executables for master/slave/user programs should be available in src/*.
-A shortcut to starting the UI is in the top directory.
-The folder klite contains shortcuts to the lite version executable and the initializeation file.
+     3. The executables for master/slave programs should be available in src/*.The folder klite contains shortcuts to the lite version executable and the initializeation file.
 Please refer to the online documentation to configure this file.